django-cms/django-cms/docs/extending_cms/toolbar.rst

 This classes must implement a ``populate`` or ``post_template_populate`` function.
 An optional ``request_hook`` function is available for overwrite as well.

-The populate functions will only be called if the current user is a staff user.
+* The populate functions will only be called if the current user is a staff user.
-The ``populate`` function will be called before the template and plugins are rendered.
+* The ``populate`` function will be called before the template and plugins are rendered.
-The ``post_template_populate`` function will be called after the template is rendered.
+* The ``post_template_populate`` function will be called after the template is rendered.
-The ``request_hook`` function is called before the view and may return a response.
-This way you would be able to issue redirects from a toolbar.
+* The ``request_hook`` function is called before the view and may return a response.
+This way you would be able to issue redirects from a toolbar if needed

 A simple example, registering a class that does nothing::